University of North Carolina at Greensboro: History

 North Carolina State Normal and Industrial School, ca. 1906.

 Julius I. Foust Building, built in 1891.

-The university was established as a woman's college in 1891 (as the Womens College at the University of North Carolina' in Greensboro) by legislative enactment and opened in 1892.
+The university was established as a woman's college in 1891 by legislative enactment and opened in 1892.
 Credit for the establishment of UNCG is given to Charles Duncan McIver.
-McIver served as the institution's first Chief Executive Officer with the title of President.
+McIver served as the institution's first chief executive officer with the title of President.
 This position was also known as Dean of Administration after 1934 and Chancellor since 1945.

 The school provided business, domestic science, and teaching instruction, with a student body of 223 and a faculty of 15 in its first year.
 R. S. Pullen and R. T. Gray donated the original 10 acre site in Greensboro, where the first building was erected, with state funds totaling $30,000.

 It is North Carolina's first and only public university founded to educate women.
 In 1949, it became the nation's largest all-female institution.

 The school has seen many names over the years, changing from the State Normal and Industrial School to the State Normal and Industrial College in 1896, and again in 1919 to North Carolina College for Women.
 In 1932, it changed to the Woman's College of the University of North Carolina, when it became one of the three charter institutions of the Consolidated University of North Carolina; it changed again to the University of North Carolina at Greensboro when men were first admitted to the school in 1963.

+In 2002, an Arsonist set fire to one of the Campus’s student apartment buildings killing four people, and injuring six.